codesbyhussain/adml/README.md

 My current submission model, as of **September 24th 2025**, places in the top 10 of 271 competitors on [Solafune leaderboard](https://solafune.com/competitions/26ff758c-7422-4cd1-bfe0-daecfc40db70?modal=%22%22&menu=lb&tab=public), against the assesment criteria of >75% mean IoU on the prediction dataset.

 ### Lessons Learned
-- Importance of label formatting and format conversion (COCO ↔ YOLO)
+- JSON label formatting and format conversion (COCO ↔ YOLO)
-- Value of consistent directory structure for large-scale ML projects
+- Consistent directory structure for large-scale ML projects across local and digitial directories.
 - Benefits of augmentation techniques like HSV rotation and color grading
+- Visual data formatting.
+- Convolutions and convolutional neural networks.

 ### Tools